Jackuna/Nagraj/README.md

 Flat Nagios Dashing Dashboard based on Dashing project.
 This Nagios Dashboard can be integrated with Nagios Core and NagiosXI both.

-It's a cool dashboard with responsive layouts and Hotness Indicators [ Red & Green ]  and Meter Widgets.

 It has cool features like

+Cool dashboard with responsive layouts and Hotness Indicators [ Red & Green ]  and Meter Widgets.

 Show your Custom Logo.